 CHI CHOP Family Conference

-Congenital Hyperinsulinism International (CHI) and The Childrens Hospital of Philadelphia (CHOP) are hosting the 2019 CHI Family Conference in Philadelphia, PA on September 6-8, 2019.
-The conference will take place at the Colket Translational Research Building at CHOP located at 3501 Civic Center Blvd, Philadelphia, PA 19104 and the Sheraton Philadelphia University City located at 3549 Chestnut Street, Philadelphia, PA 19104.
+Congenital Hyperinsulinism International (CHI) and The Childrens Hospital of Philadelphia (CHOP) hosted the 2019 CHI Family Conference in Philadelphia, PA on September 6-8, 2019.
+The conference took place at the Colket Translational Research Building at CHOP located at 3501 Civic Center Blvd, Philadelphia, PA 19104 and the Sheraton Philadelphia University City located at 3549 Chestnut Street, Philadelphia, PA 19104.

 Updates in Diagnosis and Management of Hyperinsulinism and Neonatal Hypoglycemia